The best thing about the Neso beach tent is it’s so easy to carry.

 Ours is still in perfect condition.
 The material is of excellent quality and durable.
 The corners are reinforced to prevent the poles from damaging the fabric.

 The Neso tent is not cheap.
-But for families spending a lot of time at the beach and having to carry a lot of stuff, it’s worth the purchase.
+But for families spending a lot of time at the beach and carrying a lot of stuff, it's worth the purchase.